ReDi: Rectified Discrete Flow: Experiments

 \paragraph{Teacher Models} To compare with distillation methods~\cite{sdtt, di4c}, we utilized publicly available pretrained models as teacher models for the baselines.
 These models served as the initial models for the first rectification process of ReDi.
 For ImageNet experiments, we adopt pre-trained MaskGIT as a teacher model~\footnote{To enable the update of coupling, for ReDi experiments, we finetuned MaskGIT while changing the initial states with stochasticity.
 Details can be found in Appx.~\ref{appx:maskgit}} based on masked discrete diffusion framework~\cite{zheng2024masked}.
 For OpenWebText experiments, we adopt DUO+DCD~\cite{duo} as a teacher model that utilizes uniform random state as initial state.

-\paragraph{Implementation} For ReDi, we use the same training objective as the teacher model and finetune the model from the previous iteration.
+\paragraph{Implementation} For ReDi, we use the same training objective as the teacher model~\cite{maskgit,duo} and finetune the model from the previous iteration.
 For the one-step distillation model, training uses the same objective while sampling $X_0$ instead of $X_t$ during training, so that the model specifically targeting for direct transition from $t=0$ to $t=1$.
-For rectification, we generated 50k pairs for image generation with 16-step generation based on the heuristic sampling method of MaskGIT~\cite{maskgit, maskgit_repro}.
-For the text generation, we generated 20k pairs with 1024-step based on the greedy-tail denoiser used in DUO~\cite{duo}.
+For image generation, we rectified the coupling with 50k pairs with 16-step heuristic sampling method of MaskGIT~\cite{maskgit, maskgit_repro}.
+For text generation, we utilized 20k pairs with 1024-step and applied perturbed rectification strategy.
 For each experiment, we denote ReDi$^k$ if the model is trained on $\pi_k$.
 For instance, teacher model in each experiment can be denoted as ReDi$^0$.
 In similar, we also denote our one-step distillation model as ReDi$^k$-distill.
+The experiments in Sec.~\ref{sec:ablation} are conducted on the ImageNet dataset unless specified.
 Training and implementation details are provided in Appx.~\ref{appx:implementation_details}.

 \paragraph{Metrics} For image generation, we generate 50k images and measure Fr\'echet Inception Distance (FID)~\cite{fid}, Inception Score (IS)~\cite{inception_score} following the procedure of prior works~\cite{maskgit, improved_ddpm}.
 We also measure precision, recall, density, and coverage~\cite{pr,dc} to further assess the fidelity and diversity of generated images.
 As DFMs can utilize classifier-free guidance (CFG)~\cite{cfg} to control the generation quality, we report the score with best FID among the CFG values in $\{1, 2,\cdots, 8\}$.
-For text generation, we generate 1024 texts and measure generative perplexity on 1024 generated sequences using GPT-2-large~\cite{gpt2} following prior works~\cite{sdtt, di4c, duo}.
+We measure the generative perplexity~\cite{CDCD} of 1024 texts using the LLaMa 3.1-8B model~\cite{llama3}.
+To complement the metric, we also assess 1-gram entropy to detect failure modes involving simple, repetitive generation~\cite{wang2022perplexity}.